LAME HORSE guitars

 Lame Horse Work Hoss Demo | Honduran Rosewood & Italian Alpine Spruce

-Backstage demo of the Lame Horse Work Hoss, played by Lindsay Straw at Carter Vintage Guitars and built by Chris Jenkins with an Italian Alpine spruce top from Val di Fiemme and Honduran rosewood, delivering powerful tone, clarity, and refined playability.
+Backstage demo of the Lame Horse Work Hoss, played by Lindsay Straw at Carter Vintage Guitars and built by Chris & Jeremy Jenkins with an Italian Alpine spruce top from Val di Fiemme and Honduran rosewood, delivering powerful tone, clarity, and refined playability.

 lame horse